 - 95. Take a road trip and visit all the places that were significant to your loved one and your family.
 Take photographs in exactly the same spot where your loved one was previously photographed.

 - 96. If your loved one was an avid fisherman, create a special lure and name it: “The [First Name of Your Loved One]” (e.g. “The Tom”).
 Make one for everyone who knew him and loves to go fishing.
+It’s a pretty cool celebration of life idea for families that grew up fishing!

 - 97. Host a slide show and home movie night for family and friends.
 Everybody will enjoy the trip down memory lane.
 This could also be incorporated into a celebration of life service.

 - 98. If your loved one owned a cat or dog, have a special collar made for the pet which says: “[Deceased’s first name] always loves you.”
+(We think pets shouldn’t be forgotten when it comes to celebration of life ideas!)

 - 99. Donate your loved one’s reading glasses to a charity that sends them to underprivileged people.